yarafe/Test/README.md

 You can review the [link](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Integrate-FortiGate-with-Microsoft-Sentinel/ta-p/199709) for more details.

-## Fortianalyzer integration with Microsoft Sentinel Setup
+## FortiAnalyzer integration with Microsoft Sentinel Setup

 To begin, initiate the creation of a Log Analytics Workspace.
 The process details can be found in the following [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).

 Once the Log Analytics Workspace is established, proceed to onboard Microsoft Sentinel by linking it to the created Log Analytics Workspace.
-No configuration for data connector is required for the Fortianalyzer integration, as Fluentd will directly transmit logs to the Log Analytics Workspace.
+No configuration for data connector is required for the FortiAnalyzer integration, as Fluentd will directly transmit logs to the Log Analytics Workspace.
 Additional guidance on this step is available in the [link](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard).

-Next, configure your Fortigate to direct logs to the Fortianalyzer.
+Next, configure your FortiGate to direct logs to the FortiAnalyzer.
 Detailed instructions are provided in the [link](https://docs.fortinet.com/document/fortigate/7.4.2/administration-guide/712303/configuring-fortianalyzer).

-Upon authorizing Fortigate from Fortianalyzer, establish an output profile for log forwarding.
+Upon authorizing FortiGate from FortiAnalyzer, establish an output profile for log forwarding.
 Navigate to System Settings -> Advanced -> Log Forwarding -> Output Profile and create a new output profile.

 Specify the type as "Azure Log Analytics" and utilize the default configuration.
 Subsequently, fill in the customer ID with the Workspace ID and the primary key value into the shared_key field.